Staci Emm's headshot.

 Pyramid Lake Reservation FRTEP Coordinator - Extension - Nixon, NV

-Nikwich Wright holds a BA in English from Stanford University.
-After graduating from Stanford University, he worked at Pyramid Lake Jr./Sr. High School for a short time before joining Extension.
-Originally hired on to assist in agricultural development with Hoop House construction on Northern Nevada tribal lands, he has also continued to promote agricultural knowledge in his community by implementing various programs offered by Extension to the Pyramid Lake Paiute Tribe.
-These programs include: Veggies for Kids and Veggies for Seniors program, 2020-2021 and 2021-2022 Hoop House program, fruit tree pruning and beekeeping workshops hosted on the Pyramid Lake Reservation, 4-H and College Preparation camps involving Pyramid Lake Tribal youth, afterschool programming collaboration with Natchez Elementary School and Pyramid Lake Jr./Sr. High School.
+Nikwich Wright holds a bachelor's degree in English from Stanford University.
+After graduating from Stanford, he worked at Pyramid Lake Jr./Sr. High School for a short time before joining Extension.
+Originally hired on to assist in agricultural development with hoop house construction on Northern Nevada tribal lands, he has also continued to promote agricultural knowledge in his community by implementing various programs offered by Extension to the Pyramid Lake Paiute Tribe.
+These programs include: Veggies for Kids Program, Veggies for Seniors Program, 2020-2021 and 2021-2022 Hoop House Program, fruit tree pruning and beekeeping workshops hosted on the Pyramid Lake Reservation, 4-H and College Preparation camps involving Pyramid Lake Tribal youth, and afterschool programming collaboration with Natchez Elementary School and Pyramid Lake Jr./Sr. High School.
 With many programs, Nikwich’s main goal for both Extension and the Pyramid Lake Reservation is to improve these current programs and promote opportunity for his community through these programs.
-Nik's areas of expertise are youth development, tribal hoop house programs, and Veggies for Seniors/ Veggies for Kids.
+Nik's areas of expertise are youth development, Tribal hoop house programs, and Veggies for Seniors and Veggies for Kids.

 Reggie Premo